 44) The human brain is hardwired for pattern recognition.

 51) Learn the basic principles of color.

 There are three primary colors: red, blue, and yellow.
 They are the building blocks of all other colors.
-The secondary colors are violet (blue and red), green (blue and yellow), and orange (red and yellow).
+The secondary colors are purple (blue and red), green (blue and yellow), and orange (red and yellow).
 They are composed by the equal mixture of two primaries.
 All other colors are referred to as tertiary, because they are a mixture of a primary and a secondary color.

 69) Color is not neutral.